-This edition was published by Samhain Publishing on November 9, 2010 and has 304 pages.
+This erotic romance that was published by Samhain Publishing on November 9, 2010 and has 304 pages.

 Tenth in the Rough Riders erotic romance series about an extended family of cowboys in Wyoming.
 The couple focus is on Jessie McKay, Luke’s widow, and Brandt McKay, his brother.

 In 2010, Cowgirls Don’t Cry was nominated for the Goodreads Choice for Romance.

 And, hoo boy, what a start!
 James certainly does come up with some unique ways to bring a couple together.
 It’s a whole lotta nasty up until the end where a number of situations are resolved.
 I loved it!